OSDeploy/GitBook/osbuilder/how-to/create-an-osmedia-task.md

 # Create an OSMedia Task

-**Time Required:  less than a minute**

 You can update existing OSMedia by performing the following tasks

-* Apply the latest Servicing Stack
+* Apply the latest Servicing Stack to Windows
-* Apply the latest Cumulative Updates
+* Apply the latest Cumulative Updates and Adobe Flash Updates to Windows
 * Dism /Image-Cleanup
 * All WinPE's applied with the latest SSU and CU's
   * WinPE \(Boot.wim Index 1\)
   * Windows Setup \(Boot.wim Index 2\)
   * WinRE
+* Sources directory on the Media will be updated

 An OSMedia Task does NOT perform any additional customizations \(that would be an OSBuild\)